-Students see twelve different performances or related events/artworks in order to critique all aspects of production and reflect on their own experience of performance.
-These trips are partnered with seminars in which students participate in small and whole group discussion activities.
-Students keep a journal of production reviews throughout the year.
+Students see up to ten different performances or performance-related events in order to critique all aspects of production and reflect on their own experience of performance.
+These events are partnered with seminars in which students participate in small and whole group discussion activities.
+Students keep a journal of performance reviews throughout the year.

 Critical Lens classes are delivered via lecture and include a short programme of related student presentations at every session.
 Each taught class connects to a package of additional resources, whether real-world or online, that expand on the themes of the taught session.
-Students keep a visual and notational record of the six themes offered across the year and prepare one additional section, relating to their given subject for presentation.
+Students keep a visual and notational record of the six themes offered across the year and prepare a recorded presentation on an assigned subject related to one of the themes.
 The six themes for the Critical/Cultural Lens lectures address a spectrum of contemporary concerns for practitioners in Production Arts, e.g., sustainability, social impact, everyday life as performance, the referencing of design movements in performance and works instigated by Production Arts practitioners.

-Theatre History classes are delivered via lecture.
+History of Live Performance classes are delivered via lecture.
 Students organise their lecture notes into a timeline, giving a clear, chronological overview of the history of theatre.

-The Theatre History Timeline and Critical Lens Record are assessed together as one folio, with the Contemporary Industry Journal assessed separately.
+The History of Live Performance Timeline and Critical Lens Record are assessed together as one folio, with the Contemporary Performance Journal assessed separately.

-Formative feedback is given at the end of the autumn term and at the end of the module the completed submissions are marked by the Lecturer in Design/Module coordinator.
+Formative feedback is given in the spring term and at the end of the module the completed submissions are marked by the Module Co-Ordinator.